 What is the best color for a website?

-There’s no objective consensus on what the best color for a website is as it all depends on the nature of your brand and target market.
-However, blue and green seem to be safe choices as they’re the colors most customers prefer to see on websites.
+There’s no objective consensus on the best color for a website as it all depends on the nature of your brand and target market.
+However, blue and green are safe choices as they’re the colors most customers prefer to see on websites.

 In general, consumers also seem to prefer cooler colors over warmer colors.